A person commits an offence if the person:

 A person is exploited if 1 or more of the following issues are identified in relation to the victim:

-As reported in our 2019/20 annual report, NHS Kernow comprises 59 GP practices from across Cornwall and the Isles of Scilly and is responsible for planning and commissioning many local NHS services, serving a practice population of 534,000 patients.
+As reported in our 2019 to 2020 annual report, NHS Kernow comprises 59 GP practices from across Cornwall and the Isles of Scilly and is responsible for planning and commissioning many local NHS services, serving a practice population of 534,000 patients.

 NHS Kernow recognises safeguarding as a high priority for the organisation.
 In order to achieve this it ensures there are arrangements in place to provide strong leadership, vision and direction for safeguarding.
 NHS Kernow will ensure it has clear and accessible policies and procedures in line with relevant legislation, statutory guidance and best practice.

 NHS Kernow has a clear line of accountability for safeguarding within NHS Kernow.
 An executive lead for safeguarding is in place and responsibility for safeguarding children and adults at risk is within the portfolio of the chief nursing officer.
 The designated nurses for safeguarding children and adults are an integral part of NHS Kernow activity.
 NHS Kernow ensures that organisations commissioned to provide services have appropriate systems that safeguard children in line with section 11 of the Children Act (2004).
 We ensure that organisations commissioned to provide services have appropriate systems that safeguard adults in line with the:

 The diagram below describes the organisational governance structure that supports the delivery of the safeguarding adult and children agenda within NHS Kernow.

 The accountable officer and/or the executive lead for safeguarding attend all of the committees below: